bareos/bareos/docs/manuals/en/new_main_reference/source/chapter01/state.rst

 -  Advanced Support for most Storage Devices

    -  Autochanger support using a simple shell interface that can interface to virtually any autoloader program.
-A script for :program:`mtx` is provided.
+A script for :command:`mtx` is provided.

    -  Support for autochanger barcodes – automatic tape labeling from barcodes.